iobroker-community-adapters/ioBroker.hmip/README.md

 ## Installation
 This Adapter needs node-js in version >= 8.0

+## Info
+At the Moment only a few Devices are supported.

+I will improve it, but it will take time.
+For not working devices, please create an issue (one per device).
+Then switch adapter logging to silly mode and add the json of the device wich is printed to the log.
+I may also need a json of a state change.

 ## Settings
 * specify the your SGTIN and the PIN of your Accesspoint, and validate via press of the blue Button.
 This will create a Authentication token.